0xbitcoin/0xbitcoin-miner/README.md

 # 0xBitcoin ERC20 Token Miner

 Solves proof of work to mine supported ERC20 tokens.
+This is a CPU miner.
+(See Releases for links to GPU miners.)